My name is, "Lawrence Gold". The name has a meaning, and not a fanciful meaning, but a literal one.

 During the second semester of my training in Structural Integration, I had a dream, one early morning, a dream that I call, "The Sixty-Thousand Feet" dream.
 In the dream, I was in the gondola of a hot air balloon, but more like the enclosed cabin of a dirigible.
 It had portholes, and as I peered out, I saw a carpet of white clouds, below me, very flat and with the texture of cottage cheese, and the gondola was spinning, so the world whirled by, as we contined to rise.
 We were at 60,000 feet and rising as we spun out of my control.
 Sixty-thousand feet.
 Imagine what I felt.

-I was into a period of rending tensions and pressures that arrested me, in place, and confronted me with a sense of contradiction in my way of apprehending experience and living.
+I was into a period of rending tensions and pressures that arrested me, in place, and confronted me with a sense of contradiction in my way of apprehending experience and living that seemed to allow me no place to rest in a viewpoint.
 It was but the beginning.

 During my training in Hanna somatic education, I was still in the grip of those gripping forces, a state of intensity, and a burning darkness.
 I had had a tee-shirt made for myself -- red and with the words in white: "Too Intense", and that, I wore during the training.
 Still, I was able to function, easily to take in and retain that in which we were being educated.
 At the after-training picnic/barbeque, I took off the tee-shirt and some of the others who had been students burned it.